MxOrbulent/harderwaterexploration/README.md

 ##### Megalodon
 The megalodon is a boss type monster that has a 0,05% chance of spawning between 2000 to 8000 blocks to anyone player that is close to a ocean biome.
 It tries to make a spawn every 2 minutes during thunderstorms.
 If a Megalodon did not spawn that day, the chance increases by 0,01% up to a max of 1%.
 On a successfull spawn this resets.
+On a successfull spawn, it is accompanied with 3 thunder strikes in quick succession followed by a beastly roar straight from hell.
+The megalodon will stay around for 6 days after spawning and a rain weather follows it around.
 There's also a 0,001% chance of a Megalodon spawning while fishing with anything less than Luck of the Sea 1 enchantment in the ocean.
 Finally, the Megalodon can be taunted to appear by fishing in a ocean with a glowing worm.